jeffprandall/plangrid/README.md

-## PlanGrid data to local Microsoft SQL database
+## PlanGrid data to local database

+Using Postgres for local development testing and Microsoft SQL in production.

 ## Prerequisites